belodetek/black.box/README.md

 If multiple regions are available to un-block, click a country flag in the top right corner of the [dashboard](#dashboard).
 The device will re-boot with the new settings and un-block the selected country.

 # services
 A number of popular services are routed by default.
-If you require a specific service to be routed via the VPN, please contact [support](mailto:blackbox@belodedenko.me) or `#netflix-proxy` on Freenode IRC to request it.
+If you require a specific service to be routed via `black.box`, please contact [support](mailto:blackbox@belodedenko.me) or `#netflix-proxy` on Freenode IRC to request it.

 # cancellation
 Please visit PayPal to cancel your `black.box` subscription.